 A council spokesman said: “The wording of the report was appalling and the leader of the council (Gordon Matheson) has instructed officers to withdraw the planning application.”
 (BBC)

 Also, as the campaigners state “The cone on Wellington’s head is an iconic part of Glasgow’s heritage, and means far more to the people of Glasgow and to visitors than Wellington himself ever has.”
 (BBC).
-Also, in the campaign, there are a couple of good points which may affect the council’s decision such as “does anyone really think that a raised plinth will deter drunk Glaswegians?”.
+Besides, in the campaign, there are a few good points which may affect the council’s decision such as “does anyone really think that a raised plinth will deter drunk Glaswegians?”
 Well, I agree with that!

-Luckily we have historians!
-According to inews, Dudley-Edwards argues that “Wellington himself would have been amused by the practice and embodied the ‘keep it coney’ ethos” as “He liked to keep it real”.
+Luckily, we have historians!
+According to inews, historian Dudley-Edwards argues that “Wellington himself would have been amused by the practice and embodied the ‘keep it coney’ ethos” since “He liked to keep it real”.

 At the end of the day, the duke with a cone is a Rabelaisian act against mightiness of equestrian figures.
-While equestrian figures are usually associated with power and glorification of a person, the cone turns the statue into a human being again.
-It leaves you with a smile (and with a selfie apparently if you are visiting the city).
+The equestrian figures are usually associated with power and glorification of a person.
+The cone, on the other hand, turns the statue into a human being again.

 Even better, there is a second twist in this story, the statue is located right in front of the Gallery of Modern Art.
 Yes, that is right.
 There is a classical equestrian statue right in front of a modern art gallery and it has a cone on the top of its head!